peterkvt80/makenews/README.md

 Muttlee organises the services simply as named subdirectories.
 The last command of make.sh copies the files into this folder:
 This means copy all the ttix file to the BBCNEWS folder. cp -f *.ttix /opt/bitnami/muttlee/BBCNEWS

+# Teefax
+If adding news to Teefax, you need to checkout the Teefax pages
+# Get the current Teefax pages
+svn checkout http://localhost/svn/teletext /home/pi/teletext

+Add these lines to make.sh to copy the files to the repository

+    rm BBC100.ttix
+    rm BBC102.ttix
+    cd /home/pi/teletext
+    svn update
+    cp -f /home/pi/makenews/*.ttix .
+    svn commit --message "Auto generated BBC News"

+But when you run it then it won't actually work.
+You need to add the BBC news pages

+    cd /home/pi/teletext
+    svn add BBC*.*

+The commit will work the next time